 Chilean Myrtle Information

 Chilean myrtle trees go by many other names.
 Among these are Arrayan, Palo Colorado, Temu, Collimamul (kellumamul-orange wood), Short Leaf Stopper and its scientific designation, Luma apiculata.
-It is a lovely evergreen tree with glossy green leaves and edible fruits.
+It is a lovely, evergreen tree with glossy, green leaves and edible fruits.
 In its wild habitat, the plant is protected in large forests situated along major water bodies.
-Trees can reach 60 feet or more in the wild, but in the home landscape, the plants tend to be large shrubs to small trees.
+Trees can reach 60 feet (18 m.) or more in the wild, but in the home landscape, the plants tend to be large shrubs to small trees.

-Chilean myrtle is an evergreen tree with cinnamon sloughing bark that reveals a creamy orange pith.
-The shiny leaves are oval to elliptical, waxy and bear a faint lemon scent.
-Plants in cultivation reach 10 to 20 feet in height.
-The flowers are an inch across, white and have prominent anthers, giving the bloom a tasseled appearance.
-They are attractive to bees, which make a tasty honey from the nectar.
+Chilean myrtle is an evergreen tree with cinnamon-sloughing bark that reveals a creamy orange pith.
+The shiny leaves are oval to elliptical, waxy, and bear a faint lemon scent.
+Plants in cultivation reach 10 to 20 feet (3-6 m.) in height.
+The flowers are an inch (2.5 cm.) across, white, and have prominent anthers, giving the bloom a tasseled appearance.
+They are attractive to bees, which make tasty honey from the nectar.

 Growing Chilean Myrtle Plants

-This is a very adaptive plant which does well in full to partial sun and can even thrive in shade, but flower and fruit production may be compromised.
+This is a very adaptive plant that does well in full to partial sun and can even thrive in shade, but flower and fruit production may be compromised.

-Chilean myrtles preferred soil that is acidic and well drained.
-Organic rich soil develops the healthiest trees.
+Chilean myrtles prefer soil that is acidic and well-drained.
+Organic-rich soil develops the healthiest trees.
 A key to Chilean myrtle care is plenty of water but they cannot support themselves in boggy soil.

 Chilean Myrtle Care